onzfonz/comp227/src/content/6/en/part6a.md

 }
 ```

-Since we do not have any code which uses this functionality yet, we are expanding the reducer in the 'test-driven' way.
+Since we do not have any code which uses this functionality yet,
+let's expand the reducer via [Test-Driven Development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development).

+In short, TDD follows this three-step process:

+1. Make a test that causes the existing code to fail (***red***)
+2. Change the code so that it passes all the tests again (***green***)
+3. Refactor the code while ensuring the tests still pass (***refactor***)

 Let's start by creating a test for handling the action `NEW_TASK`.

 To make testing easier, we'll first move the reducer's code to its own module to file *src/reducers/taskReducer.js*.
 We'll also add the library [deep-freeze](https://www.npmjs.com/package/deep-freeze),
-which can be used to ensure that the reducer has been correctly defined as an immutable function.
+which can help ensure that our reducer has been correctly defined as an immutable function.
 Let's install the library as a development dependency

 ```js